titivermeesch/CommandTimer/docs/docs/configuration/schedules.md

 ---
 # Schedules

-CommandTimer supports different types of scheduling, and can also be used together to accomodate for more complex scenarios
+CommandTimer supports different types of scheduling, and can also be used together to accommodate for more complex scenarios

 ## Intervals